wirewright/wirewright/man/wwml.md

   <> {dst: $'(+ →src →py), (src): ()}
 ```

+Instead of paying attention to the cryptic glyphs, note instead how `⫽` is treated.

 ### Delayed choice

 WwML supports *1-delayed choice* form of `⸨⸩`: `⟦⟧`.
 On the first expansion pass, `⫽` and `⸨⸩`
 instantiate the block they are in; and `⟦⟧` is replaced with `⸨⸩`.
 On the second pass,
 `⸨⸩` instantiates the block instances from the previous pass.
 This may lead to situations
-on the farther end of brevity, so to speak, such as in the following rule:
+on the extreme end of brevity, so to speak, such as in the following rule:

 ```wwml
 (limit _ ⍊ up-w⫽h: (arg ±n ⍊ -◇_) ±⟦min,max⟧-w⫽h)